 The Washington Post has called David Schulman's music "mysterious and beautiful."

-Tracks from his albums ANHINGA and Quiet Life Motel have aired nationally on NPR.
+Tracks from the albums ANHINGA and Quiet Life Motel have aired nationally on NPR.

 — Raul da Gama, World Music Report review of ANHINGA

 "An extraordinary, expressive improviser on the violin, wonderfully moving and frequently surprising in his ideas — and mysterious and haunting in their execution."

 "Definitely a top surprise album of the year, David Schulman and Quiet Life Motel’s ANHINGA interweaves lush string arrangements under potent melodies, to strong effect."

 "This music defies its genre, and in a way each song kind of is its own genre ...
 It's like a book of poetry."